smith-teaches-tech/smith-teaches-tech/README.md

 # 👋 Hi, I'm Michael — an English teacher who builds simple, useful tools for learning

-I'm a high school English teacher (AP Lang, AP Research, TOK, and EE) who likes to experiment with low-tech edtech.
-Most of what I build is intentionally lightweight: fast-loading HTML games and interactive practice tools that students can open without logins.
+I'm a high school English teacher who likes to create low-tech edtech.
+Most of what I build is lightweight: fast-loading HTML games and interactive practice tools that students can open without logins.

-These aren’t gancy "apps" — they're small, standards-based activities that solve a very specific learning need.
-My goal is to keep developing these into clearer, more flexible tools, and eventually move into more complex programs.
+These aren’t fancy "apps" — they're small, standards-based activities that solve very specific learning needs.
+My goal is to keep developing these into clearer, more flexible and robust tools, and eventually move into more complex programs.

 ### 🎮 Classroom Games (GitHub Pages)
 Right now I'm building out a growing collection of focused browser-based games and practice tools: